 Step 7: Getting to Know WordPress

-WordPress is powerful platform with incredible flexibility.
+WordPress is a powerful platform with incredible flexibility.
 There are thousands of professionally designed free and premium WordPress themes that you can use on your site.
 See our guide on how to select the perfect WordPress theme for your site.

 We hope this article helped you move from Squarespace to WordPress.
 You may also want to see our list of 40 useful tools to manage and grow your WordPress site.